n6garcia/Py-Security-Cam/README.md

 # py-security-cam

-Small Python Script which takes picture using OpenCV and sends to Go endpoint hosted on Server
+Python Script and Go endpoint which takes picture using OpenCV and sends to route on Server